Vision for Transforming Building Information into Building Intelligence for the Built Space

 Our building information management platform is lightning-fast relative to wading through paper, and has allowed us to explore new verticals in the built space where no one has the time – or the desire – to search through paper documents when emergencies or operational failures arise.

-It’s a segment of business we could not have penetrated without our investment in facility technology.
+It’s a segment of business we could not have penetrated without our investment in facility management technology.

 Innovators in Technology